Resident Evil 3 Remake in short

 The original RE3 already had destructible elements (red barrels), and so does the Remake.

-While it’s a lot of fun to explode (random) gas barrels (left in the middle of the street) to eliminate multiple enemies at once or electrocute them to immobilize them for a while, it’s also contributing to turning RE3 Remake into an action game, more than a survival-horror game.
+While it’s a lot of fun to use gas barrels to eliminate multiple enemies at once or electrocute them to immobilize them for a while, it’s also contributing to turning RE3 Remake into an action game, more than a survival-horror game.

 (Almost) no enigmas

 Don’t count on Resident Evil 3 Remake to give you a hard time when it comes to solving puzzles.
 There are none.
 Except for a couple of safes and for one machine requiring you to find three rubies to unlock items, enigmas and puzzles are absent from the game.